Nelson-Gon/linit/README.md

 # linit
 ## Utilities for a freshly installed Linux System

+**IMPORTANT**:

+It is recommended to first run the installer in a virtual environment before running it on your machine.
+Alternatively, you can edit the **installer.sh** file and comment out functions you would not like to run.

 This repository provides a seamless way to install many of the commonly used programs/scripts.

 It has been tested on an Ubuntu system and might therefore fail to run on a non Debian based distribution.
 In addition, some of these programs are based on amd64 architecture and might therefore not work on a 32-bit system.

 The script will run for sometime for a fresh installation depending on the network speed and/or hardware.

+---

 **What the installer does**